Jtoosh/chess/notes.md

 - To accomodate for square highlighting, I had to add a parameter to the `ui.Chessboard`'s `draw()` method to take in a string of the square for which to highlight moves.
 Then I made a method in `ui.Chessboard` to decode that string into a "tuple" of indexes for the 2D array of squares.

 - I also had to change the `board` parameter to have a `ChessBoard` type, rather than `ChessPiece[][]`, in order to accomodate calling `.pieceMoves()` in the `ui.Chessboard` class, since that method takes in a `ChessBoard` type, and I didn't want to bother changing that and all it's dependencies.

+- Current progress as of 4.1: I have the highlighting down for when the board needs to be from the white player/observer's perspective, but there is a bug with highlighting from the black player's perspective.
+The board will load from the black player's perspective as expected, but then when I run the highlight command, the pieces get flipped.
+The ranks (numbers) are flipped, but the files (letters) are not.
+I think the bug may lie in the GameData that I am passing to the game menu.
+`